How to benchmark Python code with pytest-benchmark

 and export their results in various formats, such as JSON.

-is another advanced benchmarking tool in the Python ecosystem.
+airspeed velocity (asv) is another advanced benchmarking tool in the Python ecosystem.

-is its ability to generate detailed and interactive HTML reports,
+One of the key benefits of asv is its ability to generate detailed and interactive HTML reports,

 which make it easy to visualize performance trends and identify regressions.

-supports Relative Continuous Benchmarking out of the box.
+Additionally, asv supports Relative Continuous Benchmarking out of the box.

 Both are support by Bencher.

-So why choose pytest-benchmark
+So why choose pytest-benchmark?

-integrates seamlessly with pytest
+pytest-benchmark integrates seamlessly with pytest,

 which is the de facto standard unit test harness in the Python ecosystem.

-I would suggest using pytest-benchmark
+I would suggest using pytest-benchmark for benchmarking your code’s latency,

-especially if you are already using pytest
+especially if you are already using pytest.

-is great for measuring wall clock time.
+That is, pytest-benchmark is great for measuring wall clock time.

 Refactor FizzBuzz